Menu

 • 17 Oct 2024 10:04 AM | Susette Shiver (Administrator)

-Resilience in the Asheville Fiber Arts Community: A Journey Beyond Loss
+Resilience in the Asheville Fiber Arts Community: A Journey Beyond Loss, by Nina Sutton

 The day before Hurricane Helene hit with all of its devastation, Local Cloth had been named as the Best Boutique In Asheville.
 Two days later our beautiful store was filled with 11 feet of mud and water.
 Our beloved store, once filled with vibrant yarns, artisanal clothes and décor, and the buzz of creativity was reduced to debris and memories.
 Even our newest members felt the trauma of this terrible terrible loss.
 Local Cloth was not just a store, but a gathering place where friendships were forged, skills were honed, creativity was paramount, and dreams were woven into reality.
 For many of us, it feels as if a piece of our identity has been swept away.
 Yet, from this deep loss, a remarkable story of resilience is unfolding within the fiber arts community whose unwavering spirit shines brightly.